Sinn Fein says Simon Harris ‘failed his way to very top’

 Opposition parties called for a general election as they criticised Mr Harris’s nomination as taoiseach.

-New Irish premier Simon Harris “failed” his way to the top of Government, Sinn Fein said.
+New Irish premier Simon Harris “failed” his way to the top of Government, according to Ireland’s main opposition party.

-Sinn Fein leader Mary Lou McDonald repeated her party’s call for a general election as she launched a broadside against Mr Harris on the Fine Gael leader’s appointment as Taoiseach.
+Sinn Fein leader Mary Lou McDonald repeated her party’s call for a general election as she launched a broadside against Mr Harris on his appointment as Taoiseach.

+The Irish Labour Party urged the new Fine Gael leader to “face down” the “yesterday men” in his party on hate speech legislation, while two TDs called on him to support an Irish bid for the World Rally Championship.

-The Irish Labour party, the Social Democrats, People Before Profit and several independents refused to back his appointment.
+Despite Sinn Fein, the Irish Labour Party, the Social Democrats, People Before Profit and several independents refusing to back his appointment, Mr Harris was voted in by 88 votes to 69.

 Discussing Mr Harris’s record in office, Ms McDonald said: “Not so long ago, Simon Harris was the minister for health, and on his watch hospital overcrowding spun out of control, the trolley crisis escalated and the treatment waiting list hit one million patients for the very first time.”